 - Dietary evaluation

-For more information on your insurance coverage for metabolic and bariatric surgery, use the appropriate worksheet below to help determine your coverage prior to arranging a consultation.
+For more information on your insurance coverage for metabolic and bariatric surgery, use worksheet below to help determine your coverage prior to arranging a consultation.
 The worksheets are a tool to help you understand the general requirements for weight loss surgery.
 You will meet with our insurance specialist at your initial consultation to determine exactly what steps you need to take for approval.
-If you have questions about these general guidelines, please contact us at (605) 328-3840 or (800) 727-0670.

 If your insurance policy does not cover weight loss surgery, there are self-pay and financing options available.
-Our insurance specialists will be happy to discuss these options at your consultation appointment.
-Call (605) 328-3840 or (800) 727-0670.
+Our insurance specialist will be happy to discuss these options at your consultation appointment.

 The cost of surgery varies from patient to patient, depending on medical needs.
-For all payment information, including payment plans, self-pay options, and cost estimates, please call Patient Financial Services at (605) 328-6585 or (877) 629-2999.
+For all payment information, including payment plans and cost estimates, please contact Sanford Patient Financial Services at (605) 328-6585 or (877) 629-2999.

-Use these trusted links and frequently asked questions for more help.
+to view trusted links and frequently asked questions